 It used to be that, to get divorced, you would need to specify a specific reason or fault grounds.
 This was the case because states wanted to make it as difficult as possible for you to get divorced.
 There was a public policy motivation to keep people in their marriages and prevent families from breaking up.
 There is less an emphasis on personal fulfillment than contentment and more on maintaining family structures and the nuclear family.
 Only time will tell whether our modern societies' more permissive views on divorce or our parent's and grandparents generations views on divorce would be more beneficial.

-In 2020, all you and your spouse have to do in order to get divorced would be too specify that you have irreconcilable differences with no hopes of salvaging the marriage.
+In 2020, all you and your spouse have to do to get divorced would be to specify that you have irreconcilable differences with no hopes of salvaging the marriage.
 A discord or conflict in personalities sets the tone and presents the court with a nonspecific reason why you need a divorce.
 I will often tell clients and potential clients of the Law Office of Bryan Fagan that you can get a divorce for something as serious as marital infidelity and for something as not serious as not liking how your spouse choose their dinner.

 Community property law and divorce in Texas

 in Texas, at the time of your divorce, all property is presumed to be part of the community estate.
 This means that the property that you own will be subject to division.
 Evidence can be shown that proves certain pieces of property owned before your marriage or your separate property.
 Still, almost every other amount of property or debt that you own will be subject to division in your divorce.
 It does not matter who purchased the item, whose income was utilized to buy it, or whose name appears on the receipt or title to the property.